Up to 6 months to pay for your Coxswain course

-- When you have passed our final exam you get a Certificate from us, which you add to the rest of the list of forms and paperwork which you need to give AMSA (Dept of Transport) to apply to them for the Coxswain Grade 2. (we give you all teh guidance, all the forms, everything you need – you just follow the instructions)
+- When you have passed our final exam you get a course completion Certificate from us (some call it the RTO Certificate), which you add to the rest of the list of forms and paperwork which you need to give AMSA to apply to them for the Coxswain Grade 2. (we give you all the guidance, all the forms, everything you need – you just follow the instructions).

 - Essentially we give you a certificate and that is just one of the items that AMSA need in order to give you the Coxswain.

 - You also need to pass a Final AMSA Mandated Practical Assessment (which replaced what used to be ‘the orals’.
 This can be done by one of the Final Assessors that AMSA have authorised in various location to do this final test.
 One of our Assessors is able to do this if you want you can book and pay for it at the end, after you pass the course.